alphagov/paas-team-manual/source/accounts/account_lifecycle.html.md

 ### When requests come from BEIS

 Currently we have a special arrangment with the department BEIS.
-Before granting requests for trial accounts from users at BEIS, use the Zendesk macro `Trial Request > Trial creation BEIS` and wait for a response.
+Before granting requests for trial accounts from users at BEIS, use the Zendesk macro `GOVUK PaaS::Account lifecycle::2c.
+Trial creation BEIS` and wait for a response.

 When creating the org, ensure you add the people named in the macro as billing managers.

+### When requests come from DfE

+Department for Education (DfE) is centrally managing its GOV.UK PaaS usage by having one Org with many Spaces.
+As such, the DfE digital tools team needs to be notified so they can set up the Spaces and user permissions accordingly.

+There is a macro for this outlining the process `GOVUK PaaS::Account lifecycle::2d.
+Org creation request DfE` so that we don't proliferate DfE Orgs.

 ### Who can request a trial org?